Calabrese Associates, P.C.

 • Having separate bank accounts for your business funds and your personal money

-• Not hiring or using your spouse as a worker for your business
+• Not hiring or using your spouse as a worker for your business unless you indicate clear distinctions between that and becoming a part owner

 • Paying yourself a competitive salary for your position in the company so your spouse cannot claim that you are hiding your income by investing it in your business

-Contact a Naperville, Illinois, Divorce Lawyer
+Contact a Naperville, IL Divorce Lawyer

 Share this post: